Atmajr/Simple-E-mail-Tickets/emailTicket/readme.txt

 2.)Using the configuration files
 ----

-emailTicket comes packaged with four plaintext configuration files which can be edited to allow for some control over the app without the need to recompile.
+S.E.T. comes packaged with four plaintext configuration files which can be edited to allow for some control over the app without the need to recompile.
 The usage and formatting of these files is explained below.

 2a.) config.txt